-If blogging is part of your marketing strategy and you have accumulated a few blog posts at this point, you mind find yourself wanting to do analysis of how well your blogging strategy is working.
-Or maybe you would just like to see a list of everything you have already blogged about so you don’t risk repeating yourself.
+Is blogging part of your marketing strategy?
+Have you been blogging for awhile?
+If so, you probably have accumulated a few blog posts at this point.
+It might be time to do an analysis of how well your blogging strategy is working.
+Or get a list of everything you have already blogged about?
+So you don’t risk repeating yourself.

 Creating a List of Published Blog Posts.

 Here are a few free tools that you can use to create your list.
 None are going to be a perfect solution.
 Be prepared to spend a little time cleaning up your spreadsheet once you have created the export.

 Option 1 – Export a report from Google Analytics

 - Login to your existing Google Analytics account.